 - Does your client write blog posts and if so, do you need to factor these in?

 - Are they launching a new product or releasing a product update?

 - Are there any company, local, or national events to add to the mix?
-If you'd like some help, then download our Social Media Events Calendar that includes 114 events with trending #hashtags to increase exposure to your content on social media.
+If you'd like some help, then download our Social Media Holiday Calendar that includes 190+ events with trending #hashtags to increase the reach of your content on social media.

 Pro Tip: Color-code content for different campaigns, events or promotions in your planning.
 Here’s an example from Social Media Examiner:

 Here are a few tools to help source curated content: